aryanbhalla2004/aryanbhalla2004/README.md

   </a>
 </div>
 <p align="center">
-<b><i>
-I'm a Full-Stack Developer that appreciates designing new concepts and technologies using my creative mind.
+<b>I'm a Full-Stack Developer that appreciates designing new concepts and technologies using my creative mind.
 Currently in high school and pursuing a post-secondary software developer credential at a community college.
-If you have any questions, please contact me at aryanbhalla66@gmail.com.
+If you have any questions, please contact me at <i>aryanbhalla66@gmail.com.</i></b>
-</i></b>
 </p>

 ## 🔭 Latest Projects